 Montana is home to some of the most incredible scenic drives in the country.
 Heck, even just driving over the mountain passes on I-90 are stunning.
-But to really absorb the beauty of Montana’s best drives, you’ll want to get off the freeway.
+But to really absorb the beauty of Montana’s best drives, whether it’s to see the National Parks or to see some of Montana’s pretty fall colors, you’ll want to get off the freeway.

 Two iconic scenic drives in Montana are the Going-to-the-Sun road that cuts across Glacier National Park and the 68-mile Beartooth Highway from Red Lodge to the east entrance of Yellowstone National Park.

 I also just love driving around the small town country roads in Southeast Montana.